 For so long the first steps into our house were unfinished ones, a taste of what was to come.
 This seems to signify a great shift in our household!
 The entry is now leaving me with quite the good impression.
 I know why we pushed this project off for so long, but at the same time, why did we wait so long to do this???

 We also checked off the den flooring, kitchen flooring, and dining room flooring this weekend, which means those rooms are now ready for baseboards.
 Which has brought us to another exciting but frustrating stop on our journey: picking out the baseboards!
-I am sick of making decisions and want someone to just tell me what to do.
 I’ve narrowed it down to something void of ornamentation, but I can’t land on a height.
 Really tall?
 60’s short?
 In between?
 What is the answer internet?
-We could go with a super simple cove that is probably most like the original baseboards of the house, but it reads cheap to me compared with simple squared off options.
+We could go with a super simple cove that is probably most like the original baseboards of the house, but feels compared to taller simple squared off options.
 NO MORE DECISIONS.